 This game is one in which I have experienced great pleasure in playing.
 It is based on the Dungeons and Dragons tabletop games and while elements of this are found in the game it is extremely subtle and as such can be enjoyed by anyone.
 I found it was incredibly easy to get sucked into this rich and detailed world and I recommend this to anyone who likes a great, solid fantasy MMORPG.

 One of the things that stood out for me was the soft targeting game mechanics.
 I like the fact that it helps you target your enemies without being a pure hard lock-on.
-Instead it just helps you centre your target so you are able to launch standard left click attacks or use your ‘encounter’ mechanics on them.
+Instead, it just helps you center your target so you are able to launch standard left-click attacks or use your ‘encounter’ mechanics on them.
 Encounter mechanics are abilities that you use from your keyboard on the Q, E and R keys (W being used for movement via WASD).
-They can be offensive or defensive abilities and you can customise which ones you want available at any particular time.
+They can be offensive or defensive abilities and you can customize which ones you want available at any particular time.

 Encounter abilities are not the only abilities you can learn.
 There are also at-will spamable skills which can be accessed through left and right mouse buttons and also daily abilities used on the 1 and 2 keys.
 Daily abilities are not actually something you can use once a day.
 They can be better described as charge abilities as you have to charge up a bar to use them.
 All these abilities are unlocked as you gain levels by spending points and most have three levels of power to them which you also upgrade.

 Feats can also be gained as you gain levels.
-This are mainly minor buffs to your character as upgrading them will give you a small increase in defence, offence or some kind of utility, depending on what you pick.
+This is mainly minor buffs to your character as upgrading them will give you a small increase in defense, offense or some kind of utility, depending on what you pick.

 All in all this game is definitely one of the best games to have come out recently and definitely one I am going to continue playing in my free time.
 And that is the best recommendation I can give!